whoamaiii/lovetimer/README.md

 The timer boots via **`initializeLoveTimer`** exported from `src/main.js`.
 This function constructs a `LoveTimerApp`, triggers its `init()` routine, and returns the created instance.
 It also runs automatically on `DOMContentLoaded`, placing the instance on `window.loveTimer` for debugging.
-The core logic is split across three supporting modules:

-- **`timer.js`** – keeps track of elapsed time and fires anniversary events.
-- **`theme.js`** – applies light or dark mode and remembers the user's choice.
-- **`ui.js`** – updates the DOM and wires up button clicks and keyboard input.
+All timer, theme, and UI logic now lives in this single file.

 ---